-[pinit] [pinit] Back-to-school is coming, and it means Breakfast.
-Fast, crowd-pleasing, healthy and hearty Gluten Free Breakfast (yes – it’s like that).
-I don’t want to fight first thing in the morning, nor do I want to beg (“please just eat because we have to GO!”).
-I also don’t want to wake up even earlier than I already do just to make each of my kids’ favorites.
+I don’t know about you, but I’m all about the make-ahead breakfast for weekday mornings.
+Well, I do know about some of you, that you’re all about that too since I’ve been doing hearty make-ahead breakfast recipes on the blog forever and a day.
+I need to fill my children up with something that will keep them going all morning long, plus I don’t want to fight first thing in the morning, nor do I want to beg (“please just eat because we have to GO!”).
+And I’m just not waking up any earlier to make a hot breakfast at 6:00 a.m.
 Enter Paleo Breakfast Cookies: make-ahead, packed with protein, fiber, good fat and vitamins, with no refined sugar.
 And they’re just sweet enough to overcome any I’m-just-not-hungry-this-morning objections.
 School morning breakfast.
 Done.

-4 tablespoons (48 g) Spectrum nonhydrogenated vegetable shortening (can substitute an equal amount, by weight, of virgin coconut oil or even unsalted butter if you don’t need to be dairy free), melted and cooled
+4 tablespoons (48 g) virgin coconut oil (can substitute an equal amount of unsalted butter if you don’t need to be dairy free), melted and cooled

 2 eggs (120 g, out of shell) at room temperature, beaten

 2 to 3 ounces dairy-free chocolate chips (optional)